+The following section provides the process for appealing outcomes from student conduct meetings.
+The process for appealing outcomes from cases adjudicated under 6.
+Sexual and Gender-based Misconduct Policy is outlined in 6.
+Sexual and Gender-Based Misconduct Policy.
 The student is allowed one opportunity of appeal to the appropriate hearing officer or the University Board on Discipline.
 The decision of the hearing officer or University Board on Discipline is final.
-Unless indicated otherwise in the original decision letter, the typewritten appeal should be submitted via email or in person to the Director of Student Conduct in the Integrity Suite in Seton Court 4508A.
+Unless indicated otherwise in the original decision letter, the typewritten appeal should be submitted via the appeal form, which is linked in the outcome letter, or via email to the Director of Student Conduct.
 The appeal must be submitted within 2 business days of receipt of the decision letter and must be based upon one of the following grounds: